Giving

 Each and every gift donated to the hospital, regardless of size, is vital to our continued efforts to make a difference in our community - every patient, every time.
 With these gifts, we are able to continue to offer dozens of specialty services and make technological advancements when and where we can to provide the best care to our family, friends and neighbors.

-In the ever-changing health care climate, your gifts are more important now than ever before as public funding continues to become more and more unstable.
+In the ever-changing healthcare climate, your gifts are more important now than ever before as public funding continues to become more and more unstable.

 We thank you for your charitable consideration and look forward to continuing to serve Fayette County residents.